-Building our Regions funding is awarded through a competitive two-stage application assessment process-an expressions of interest (EOI) stage and a detailed application stage for shortlisted projects.
+Building our Regions funding is awarded through a competitive two-stage application assessment process - an EOI stage and a detailed application stage for shortlisted projects.

-The EOI stage will consider the eligibility and the strategic merit of proposed projects.
+The EOI stage will consider the eligibility of proposed projects.

-The detailed application stage will assess the project in more detail, including confirmation of strategic merit and consideration of local government capacity to deliver the project, project risk identification and mitigation, and financial soundness.
+The detailed application stage will assess the project in more detail, including strategic merit, local government capacity to deliver the project, project risk identification and mitigation, and financial soundness.

-To assist in preparing applications, local governments are encouraged to read the application package for each assessment stage, of which these guidelines are part.
-These documents will be available on the Building our Regions website at www.statedevelopment.qld.gov.au/buildingourregions as each assessment stage opens.
+To assist in preparing applications, local governments are encouraged to read these Program Guidelines, the Guide to completing an application and Frequently Asked Questions for each assessment stage.
+These documents and all required templates will be available on the Building our Regions website at www.statedevelopment.qld.gov.au/buildingourregions as each assessment stage opens.